rex-makusia/rex-makusia/README.md

 # Hi, I'm Rex! 👋

 ## 🚀 About Me
 I'm a DevOps Engineer with a passion for technology and building scalable systems.
-Currently working at BSP Pacific International Bank, I focus on cloud infrastructure, automation, and continuous delivery.
+Currently working at The South Pacific International Bank, I focus on cloud infrastructure, automation, and continuous delivery.
 I'm also a software engineer in the making, working on mastering Front-End Development and Full-Stack skills.

 I am building a startup that will focus on developing enterprise-grade software solutions for Papua New Guinea's public and private sector.
 My ultimate goal is to become a DevOps Architect and lead impactful projects in the tech space.